agbales/elliston_project_csv/README.md

 1) Place the new CSV file in the ‘data’ project folder.

-2) In the Elliston_CSV project, open /js/index.js .
+2) Open /js/generate-posts.js .
 Be sure that var csvfile inside the document ready function is pointing towards the current .csv from the database.

-3) Use MAMP (or local server) to run the Elliston_CSV project.
+3) Use MAMP (or local server) to run the elliston_project_csv project.

 ## Usage